watkins-joe/core-python/02-getting-started/notes.md

 >>>
 ```

-we can even write the hexadecimal representations of Unicode code poinst as an escape sequence prefixed by `/u`, such as:
+we can even write the hexadecimal representations of Unicode code points as an escape sequence prefixed by `/u`, such as:

 ```py
 >>> "Vi er s\u00e5 glad for \u00e5 h\xf8re og l\u00e6re om Python!"